StefanEcon/StefanEcon.github.io/_pages/about.md

     <p>Saint Louis, MO 63105</p>
 ---

 Hello, I am Yingrui Song from Washington University in Saint Louis.
 My main research interest are now in firm dynamics and structural change.
-Specifically, I am recently exploring how information friction and non-rational belief could result in misallocation among firms and lead to TFP losses across the economy.
+Specifically, I am recently exploring how information friction and non-rational belief could result in misallocation among firms and lead to aggregate TFP losses across the economy.